RamSystems/ubuntu-booster/README.md

 1. Install with the excellent liquorix kernel
 2. You can install with the default kernel of Ubuntu distributions

-It is possible to back up important files
+It is possible to backup important files

 You will always have the option to use the tool
 Grub Customizer which is also installed